Foundation for Individual Rights and Expression: Student press

 At the University of Wisconsin–Oshkosh, FIRE opposed university practices that required student journalists to submit their questions ahead of time or seek permission from the school before interviewing university employees.
 After FIRE intervened, the university revised its practices to no longer require prior approval before interviews.

 Campus security fees

 FIRE has opposed security fees some campuses charge to groups which host controversial speakers.
 These fees are charged to pay for extra security, which colleges say is necessary due to the likelihood of demonstrations and disruption of events.
-In March 2009, FIRE challenged a security fee charged to a UC Berkeley group for a speech by Elan Journo, who advocates for the destruction of Palestine.
+In March 2009, FIRE challenged a security fee charged to a UC Berkeley group for a speech by Elan Journo, whose pro-Israel stance was seen as likely causing clashes with pro-Palestine supporters.
 In 2014, FIRE assisted the Kalamazoo Peace Center in its lawsuit against Western Michigan University, after the university said the peace center could only invite social activist and rapper Boots Riley to speak on campus if it paid a security fee.
 The school settled the lawsuit and agreed to revise its policies.
 In April 2022, FIRE challenged a security fee charged to Dartmouth College's Republican group for hosting a speech by Andy Ngo.